Link: Learn more about the Atmos™ Rewards Summit Visa Infinite® Credit Card

 I often speculatively lock in these awards too, and without the card, I’d be on the hook for losing the $12.50 non-refundable fee.
 That’s not a huge deal, but of course if I can avoid it, I will.

-Just as an example, below are the reservations confirmations I’ve received from Atmos Rewards in the last few months alone.
+Just as an example, below are the reservations confirmations I’ve received from Atmos Rewards in late 2025 and early 2026 alone.
 That’s a total of 20 confirmations, and it includes a total of 34 one-way redemptions (since some trips are for multiple people).
 That’s $425 in waived partner award booking fees!

 With Atoms Rewards having increasingly moved to a program where the best value redemptions are for short haul awards, the frequency with which I redeem has also increased, and that makes the $12.50 waived fee all the more valuable.
 As you can see, in recent months alone, I’ve more than recouped my annual fee just with these fees.

-These great value short haul awards are also the reason there’s merit to American flyers crediting to Atmos Rewards, especially with the program awarding status points for award flights, which pairs nicely with spending on your card to earn status points.
+These great value short haul awards are also the reason there’s merit to American flyers crediting to Atmos Rewards and going for elite status with the program, especially with the program awarding status points for award flights, which pairs nicely with spending on your card to earn status points.

 Bottom line